matthew-devonport/matthew-devonport/README.md

 :musical_score: Musician - I play and live stream drums.
 I also have played shows across New Zealand.

-:godmode: Gaming - This first sparked my interest in tech and previously competed at an international level in the RTS genre before being career focused.
+:godmode: Gaming - This first sparked my interest in tech and I previously competed at an international level in the RTS genre before being career focused.

 :sunny: Outdoors - I balance my tech life with my love of nature and getting vitamin D into the system.